dominique-unruh/qrhl-tool/index.md

 * [scala-isabelle](https://github.com/dominique-unruh/scala-isabelle): a library for controlling Isabelle within Scala.
 * [Complex_Bounded_Operators](https://www.isa-afp.org/entries/Complex_Bounded_Operators.html): An Isabelle formalization of complex bounded operators, building the foundation for the modeling of quantum mechanics in qrhl-tool.
 * Many more library dependencies, see the [build script](https://github.com/dominique-unruh/qrhl-tool/blob/master/build.sbt).

+## Acknowledgments

+Development was supported by the Air Force Office of Scientific Research (AOARD Grant FA2386-17-1-4022), by the ERC consolidator grant CerQuS (819317), and by the PRG946 grant from the Estonian Research Council.